Centered-Innovation MA for Bayesian Dirichlet ARMA: Theoretical Equivalence and an Application to Bank-Asset Shares: Code and reproducibility

 \section{Code and reproducibility}

-All code, scripts, and instructions to reproduce the analysis are available at \url{https://github.com/harrisonekatz/centered-DARMA}.
-The entry point is the R script \texttt{centered\_DARMA.R}.
-The script is self contained: it installs missing CRAN packages if needed, downloads the public data from FRED, runs the models, and writes all figures and tables to a timestamped results directory.
+All code, frozen input data, locked-window outputs, and instructions to reproduce the analysis are available at \url{https://github.com/harrisonekatz/centered-DARMA}.
+The main manuscript reproduction entry point is \texttt{centered\_DARMA\_main.R}.
+This script reads the frozen FRED CSV snapshots in \texttt{data/}, asserts the locked October 7, 2015 through October 1, 2025 window, runs the seed-symmetric no-auto-refit loans-reference experiment, and writes the manuscript tables and figures to \texttt{results/}.
+The four-reference sensitivity analysis is reproduced with \texttt{centered\_DARMA\_sensitivity.R}; additional plotting and summary scripts are in \texttt{scripts/}.
+A live-FRED download path is retained only for exploratory reruns and is not used for the reported results.
 The implementation uses base R and \texttt{rstan} \citep{Rbase, Rstan}, plus standard data and plotting packages.
 No private data or credentials are required.